AuxXxilium/AuxXxilium/README.md

 - <a href="https://auxxxilium.github.io/arc">Arc Loader Custom</a> <- Prebuilt customizable Loader for different Models and automated Installation

-- <a href="https://github.com/AuxXxilium/arc-a">Arc-A</a> <- Full automated Installation as RS4021xs+

-- <a href="https://github.com/AuxXxilium/arc-c">Arc-C</a> <- Full automated Installation as SA6400 with custom Kernel

 - <a href="https://github.com/AuxXxilium/AuxXxilium/wiki">Wiki and Informations</a> <- Please read first

 - <a href="https://auxxxilium.tech">Website</a> <- German